databricks/databricks-sdk-py/docs/workspace/dashboards/lakeview.rst

           The flag to include dashboards located in the trash.
 If unspecified, only active dashboards will be returned.
         :param view: :class:`DashboardView` (optional)
-          Indicates whether to include all metadata from the dashboard in the response.
-If unset, the response defaults to `DASHBOARD_VIEW_BASIC` which only includes summary metadata from the dashboard.
+          `DASHBOARD_VIEW_BASIC`only includes summary metadata from the dashboard.

         :returns: Iterator over :class:`Dashboard`